jallier/readeck-sharer/README.md

 This app is just a simple stopgap to make sending articles to readeck from your phone easier, using the native android share menu.

+You can find the current .apk build here: [Releases](https://github.com/jallier/readeck-sharer/releases)

 ## Development Setup

+This app is a pretty simple Sveltekit and Capacitor app, so if you get stuck (especially with Capacitor), following their respective docs should get you most of the way there.

 ### Prerequisites